airavata-courses/HogwartsRejects/README.md

 Currently, this can be done either via a RestEndpoint or through Kafka.

+The DB used for this microservice is MongoDB.

 ## Post Processing

 Once an image is created, it is hosted on cloud.
 For now, post processing keeps track of the user's jobs and the image url on cloud.
 When the user requests for his history of queries, SessionManagement lists all the user queries.
 Upon selecting a query, Post-Processing fetches the appropriate image url and sends it to API Gateway.

 Currently, this can be done either via a RestEndpoint or through Kafka.

+The DB used for this microservice is MongoDB.

 ### Installing